 The start line and finish line should be clearly marked.
 An even number of buckets filled with sand standing on a barrel must be available on the track.
-Before the start of any rider, a flag on a pole should be placed in every odd bucket (1/3/5 ...).
-It must be easy to take the flag out of a bucket and to put it back in the next bucket (2/4/6 ...).
+Before the start of any rider, a flag on a pole should be placed in every odd bucket $(1/3/5 \dots)$.
+It must be easy to take the flag out of a bucket and to put it back in the next bucket $(2/4/6 \dots)$.

-S5.1.2 Starting order
+S6.1.2 Starting order

-Before the first run, lots are drawn to set the starting order.
-The starting order is the same in the first and second run.
+Before the first round, lots are drawn to set the starting order.
+The starting order is the same in the first and second round.
 Every combination is entitled to two runs.
-However, only the best run counts.
+However, only the best round counts.

-S5.1.3 Start
+S6.1.3 Start